sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 | get_module_dpu_port(self, index) | Retrieves the DPU port (internal ASIC port for DPU) represented by DPU index - 1,8 | yes | na | yes | yes | See section 3.1.3 below |

 #### 3.1.3 NPU to DPU port mapping
-platform.json of NPU/switch to have below mapping showing the NPU port to DPU port mapping.
-This will be used by services early in the system boot for midplane IP assignment
+platform.json of NPU/switch will show the NPU port to DPU port mapping.
+This will be used by services early in the system boot for midplane IP assignment.
+In this example there are 8 DPUs and ach having a 200G interface.
 ```
 "DPUs" : [
     {
       "DPU0": {
-                "Ethernet228": "Ehternet0",
-                "Ethernet232": "Ethernet1"
+                "Ethernet224": "Ehternet0"
        }
     },
     {
        "DPU1": {
-                "Ethernet236": "Ethernet0",
-                "Ethernet240": "Ethernet1"
+                "Ethernet228": "Ethernet0"
         },
-    }
+    },
+    .
+    .
+    {
+       "DPU7": {
+                "Ethernet252": "Ethernet0"
+        },
+    },

 ]
 ```
 On the DPU's platform.json, we can have